al-uqab/lobserver-client/_posts/hydration-tips-for-runners-staying-hydrated.md

 ---
-title: "Hydration Tips for Runners: Staying Hydrated on the Run"
+title: "Conquer Your Runs: Essential Hydration Tips for Peak Performance"
-excerpt: "Proper hydration is crucial for runners to maintain performance and prevent dehydration.
-This article provides essential hydration tips for runners, including how much to drink, when to drink, and what types of fluids to consume."
+excerpt: "Running is invigorating, but staying hydrated is key to crushing your goals.
+Discover how much to drink, when to drink it, and the best fluids to keep you performing at your best."
 coverImage: "/assets/blog/hydration-tips-for-runners-staying-hydrated/cover.webp"
 date: "2024-06-12T08:00:00.000Z"
+lastModified: "2024-06-28T15:43:00.000+03:00"
 author:
   name: Mostafa Abdelkader
   picture: "/assets/blog/authors/mostafa.jpg"